iykex/android_device_tecno_Camon_C7/README.md

 The tecno Camon C7 (codenamed _"Camon_C7"_) is a flagship smartphone from tecno.

-This LineageOS 14.1 Device tree for TECNO CAMON C7
+This AospExtended Device tree for TECNO CAMON C7

 For more information about building read "manual"